A skew approach to enrichment for Gray-categories: Pseudomorphisms and mapping spaces for Gray-categories

 In \cite{GohlaB:mapp}, Gohla defined the more general notion of a pseudo-Gray-functor $F\colon\ca \to \cb$ which we will call a \emph{pseudomap}.
 A pseudomap $F\colon\ca\to\cb$ consists of a $3$-graph map together with a cocycle $F^2$, that is, \begin{itemize} \item for any pair of 1-cells $f_1\colon x\to y$ and $f_2\colon y\to z$ in $\ca$, an invertible 2-cell

-in $\cb$ satisfying the seven axioms listed in \Cref{subsec:ax-pseudofunct}. \end{itemize} We point out that pseudomaps preserve identity $1$-cells strictly and are very close to the notion of normal pseudofunctor in $2$-category theory.
+in $\cb$ satisfying the nine axioms listed in \Cref{subsec:ax-pseudofunct}. \end{itemize} We point out that pseudomaps preserve identity $1$-cells strictly and are very close to the notion of normal pseudofunctor in $2$-category theory.

 Pseudomaps $F\colon\ca \to \cb$ and $G \colon \cb \to \cc$ can themselves be composed by composing the underlying functions on $3$-graphs and defining the invertible $2$-cell $(GF)^2_{f_2,f_1}$ to be the composite